 In most master’s degree programs, the minimum requirement for the degree is thirty-two credits under either Plans A, B, or C as cited below.
 At least twenty-four credits must be taken in residence.
 At least six credits of coursework in the major field, in addition to the essay or thesis, must be in courses open only to graduate students (courses numbered 7000 and above).

-Plan A requires twenty-four credits of course work plus an eight credit thesis.
+Plan A requires at least twenty-four credits of course work plus a six to eight credit thesis.

-Plan B requires twenty-nine credits of course work plus a three credit essay.
+Plan B requires at least twenty-seven credits of course work plus a three credit essay.

-Plan C requires thirty-two credits of course work; an essay or thesis is not required.
-Most departments require a final comprehensive examination.
-Students should consult a departmental advisor for details.
+Plan C requires at least thirty credits of course work; an essay or thesis is not required.
+Most departments require a final comprehensive examination as part of Plan C

-These requirements vary slightly by department; see listings under the individual departments for exact information.
+Requirements vary by department; see listings under the individual departments for exact information.
 In accordance with the time limitation of the Graduate School, all requirements for the master’s degree must be completed within a six-year period.

 Doctoral Degree Requirements